RTXteam/RTX-KG2/README.md

 ### Option 4: in an Ubuntu container in Docker

-For the Docker option, you will need a *lot* of disk space in the root file system, unless you modify the Docker installation to store containers in some other (non-default) file system location.
+For the Docker option, you will need a *lot* of disk space (as in, the better part of a terabyte) in the root file system, unless you modify the Docker installation to store containers in some other (non-default) file system location.
 Here are the instructions:

 (1) Install Docker.
 If you are on Ubuntu 18.04 and you need to install Docker, you can run this command in `bash` on the host OS: